jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Typically, the time complexity of the Dijkstra algorithm is: `O (V + E log V)`, where V corresponds to Vertices and E to Edges in the infrastructure.
 At a later stage, other algorithms for weight calculation can be added and supported (e.g., [Bellman Ford](https://www.geeksforgeeks.org/bellman-ford-algorithm-dp-23/)).

-The component will be developed based on [k8s-netperf](https://github.com/leannetworking/k8s-netperf) and open-sourced [here](ADD LINK TO REPO!)
+The netperf component will be developed based on [k8s-netperf](https://github.com/leannetworking/k8s-netperf) and open-sourced [here](https://github.com/jpedro1992/network-aware-k8s-netperf)

 ## Plugins